russell-n/apcommand/apcommand/accesspoints/atheros.rst

 .. uml::

-   AtherosChannelChanger -|> BaseClass
+   BaseClass <|-- AtherosChannelChanger
    AtherosChannelChanger o- SettingsValidator
+   AtherosChannelChanger o- LineLogger
    AtherosChannelChanger : __call__(channel, mode)

 .. autosummary::
    :toctree: api

    AtherosChannelChanger
+   AtherosChannelChanger.channels
+   AtherosChannelChanger.g_channels
+   AtherosChannelChanger.a_channels
+   AtherosChannelChanger.a_lower_channels
+   AtherosChannelChanger.a_upper_channels
+   AtherosChannelChanger.channel_to_bandwidth
+   AtherosChannelChanger.a_channels_mode_map
+   AtherosChannelChanger.bandwidth
+   AtherosChannelChanger.mode
+   AtherosChannelChanger.band
+   AtherosChannelChanger.__call__
+   AtherosChannelChanger.validate_channel

-This was a base class for 2.4 and 5 ghz channel changers but I realized that the settings should be discovered through the channel that is being passed in so it does not make sense to maintain separate classes.
+This was originally a base class for 2.4 and 5 ghz channel changers but I realized that the settings should be discovered through the channel that is being passed in so it does not make sense to maintain separate classes.